tyoung3/streamwork/README.md

 Components
 ----------

 Components are designed to be reentrant with a common interface.
 The same component may be invoked any number of times, but with a different, unique, process name each time.
 Component memory will be reused.
 Go creates a small stack for each process.

-The current list of components include
+An incomplete list of components includes:

 	1. Gen1(Generates N integer IPs),
 	2. Gen2(Generates N string IPs),
-	2. Print1(sends input to the terminal),
+	3. Print1(sends input to the terminal),
-	3. Split(sends input to N output channels),
+	4. Split(sends input to N output channels),
-	4. Concat(sends N inputs in order to its output channel)
+	5. Concat(sends N inputs in order to its output channel)
-	5. Collate(compares IPs from channels 0 and 1,
+	6. Collate(compares IPs from channels 0 and 1,
 	   sends matches to channels 2 and 3 respectively, and mismatches to channels 4 and 5 respectively.
 	   Note that channels 2 and 3 may actually and usefully be the same channel.